unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 21. #### Citations:
 ^^^^^^^^^^^^^^^^^^^
 This marker's data should contain each Scripture reference associated with this sense of the lemma.
-These must follow the format discussed above.
+For a sense with many references, you may choose a subset of those that you believe would be most beneficial for the users of this lexicon.
+Omitting some for the sake of brevity would be the reason to specify **No** for the `All Scriptures cited marker <https://ugl-info.readthedocs.io/en/latest/markdown.html#all-scriptures-cited-yes-no>`_ .
+These citations must follow the format discussed above.
 Optionally one or more of these references can be preceded by the actual UGNT Greek text and/or the English translation, preferably the ULB.

 Example Markdown file:
 ^^^^^^^^^^^^^^^^^^^^^^